CervaRamiGomez/Exploratory_Analysis_of_Dating_Applications/README.md

 ![alt text](estela_files/images_estela/males_and_females_income.png)

-## When comparing Tinder, Hinge and OkCupid, which app is the best rated?
+## When comparing OkCupid, Tinder, and Hinge, which app is the best rated?

   * OkCupid Ratings